metomic/blog/_posts/2019-07-31-share-buttons-illegal.md

 ---
 layout: post
 title:  "The 'like' button is unlawful: is this the end of the Facebook Pixel?"
+description: "EU Court of Justice rules Facebook's button is unlawful as it tracks users without consent.
+Implication for Facebook Pixel"
 categories: "Opinion"
 author: "Georgia Iacovou"
 socialImage: /images/share-buttons.png